We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $50 on JensonUSA

-If you want to make sure you gain the attention of any car driver that drives behind you, the Lezyne Zecto Max Drive 250 rear light is your best bet.
+If you want to make sure you gain the attention of any car driver that drives behind you, the Lezyne Zecto Max Drive 250 bicycle tail light is your best bet.

 Lezyne Zecto Max Drive 250 is powered by a USB rechargeable battery that recharges in 2.5 hours and offers up to 24 hours of runtime, which is pretty impressive.